The Storytelling AnimalBy Jill Suttie | June 13, 2012 | 2 comments

 Other scientists believe that storytelling serves as a form of communication that provides a way to pass on complex information to others and make it memorable.
 It may also serve as a kind of social glue, providing origin myths and other identifying stories to help society members bond with and care for one another.

 Whatever the evolutionary origins, our brains are geared to react to storytelling.
 Mirror neurons—those brain cells that allow us to experience the emotions of another person, like feeling sad when we see a sad person—also fire when we’re at the movies or reading books or whenever we witness a story character emoting.
-In fact, Keith Oatley and others researchers who study the effects of storytelling on the brain have found that people who read a lot of fiction tend to have higher levels of empathy and better social skills than those who don’t, probably because of the strengthening of the mirror neuron response.
+In fact, Keith Oatley and other researchers who study the effects of storytelling on the brain have found that people who read a lot of fiction tend to have higher levels of empathy and better social skills than those who don’t, probably because of the strengthening of the mirror neuron response.

 Gottschall argues that stories are perhaps “the main cohering force” in human life, helping us learn right from wrong and encouraging us to act ethically.
 “They teach us about the world while infecting us with emotions.
 This combination has been shown to change attitudes and is often more effective than nonfiction at changing beliefs,” he writes.